-The Carters moved to Norfolk, VA, and over the course of the following years, Jimmy’s naval assignments was taking the couple to several bases around the country.
-They had four children, three sons and one daughter, and Rosalynn was dividing her time between raising her children and studying art and literature via self-study programs.
+The Carters moved to Norfolk, VA, and over the course of the following years, Jimmy’s naval assignments were taking the couple to several bases around the country.
+They had four children, three sons, and one daughter, and Rosalynn was dividing her time between raising her children and studying art and literature via self-study programs.

 After Jimmy Carter’s father died, the couple went back to Georgia to run the peanut business of the family.
 When Jimmy was elected to the Georgia Senate in 1961, Rosalynn had to mend the business while Jimmy often was away for legislative matters, and she also dealt with all of Jimmy’s political correspondence.

 When Jimmy was elected governor in 1970, Rosalynn not only performed her traditional responsibilities as First Lady of Georgia, she also did the financial affairs, took on the landscaping, wrote a book on the mansion, and started to work hard to overhaul Georgia’s mental health system.

 She performed several important roles to improve services to the mentally handicapped, chaired the Georgia Special Olympics committee, and volunteered at a hospital in Atlanta.
 All this gave her an impressive knowledge of the world of mental health.

 When her husband announced his presidential aspirations for the 1976 presidential election, Rosalynn started to campaign right away for Jimmy and she did a lot of traveling on the campaign trail which took her to 42 states, and she was the first wife of a presidential candidate to promise her own pledge that as American First Lady, she would make a priority of the welfare of America’s mentally ill.